 Learn how to make this classic potato rosti recipe in a few easy steps.
 This Swiss potato dish is a favourite in many bistros and cafes across the country.
 It’s delicious served as a filling brunch dish topped with a fried egg and rashers of crispy bacon or with ruffles of smoked salmon and a dollop of herby crème fraiche.
+Most of us will opt for a cooked breakfast on the weekend, but while the stars of the dish are usually the bacon and sausages and we all love the eggs, beans, mushrooms and tomatoes that go on the plate too, not everyone thinks to add a potato rosti.
+But when a rosti is added it does just give that extra touch of indulgence.
 It’s essential to use firm waxy-fleshed potatoes such as Romano for this potato rosti recipe as the texture helps to ensure the grated potato sticks together when it’s fried.
 This potato rosti recipe serves 4 people and will take only 35 mins to prepare and cook in total.
 Leftovers can be stored in the fridge and reheated when needed.
 Store up to 2 days.
 This rosti is best made and eaten on the same day for the best flavours and texture.

 - 1kg medium-sized waxy potatoes, with skins on